ehmicky/safe-json-value/README.md

 Copy of the input `value` after applying all the [changes](#changes-1) to make it JSON-safe.

 The `value` is not serialized to a JSON string.
-This allows processing it, or choosing the serialization format (JSON, YAML, etc.).
+This allows choosing the serialization format (JSON, YAML, etc.), processing the value, etc.

 #### changes